 Some recently issued IFRS and IFRIC will be effective only from a subsequent date.
 Cominar is currently assessing the impact of these IFRS and IFRIC on its consolidated financial statements.
+Presented below are the standards that could significantly affect the financial statements during the subsequent periods.

-IFRS 9 - Financial instruments: Classification and Measurement
+IFRS 9 - "Financial instruments"

-First phase of a new standard on the classification and measurement of financial instruments, which will replace IAS 39, "Financial instruments: Recognition and measurement".
+In November 2009, the IASB issued IFRS 9, "Financial Instruments: Classification and Measurement", a new standard on the classification and measurement of financial instruments, which will replace IAS 39, "Financial Instruments: Recognition and Measurement".
 IFRS 9 presents two measurement categories: amortized cost and fair value.
 All equity instruments are measured at fair value.
 Debt instruments are measured at amortized cost only if they are held in order to collect contractual cash flows and if cash flows are solely payments of principal and interest.
-Otherwise, they are measured at fair value through profit or loss.
-This standard applies for annual periods beginning on or after January 1, 2013.
+Otherwise, they are held at fair value through profit and loss.